Agora Theatre and Ballroom: History and timeline

-Traditions were born as “Monday Night Out at the Agora” became the most successful weekly concert event in Cleveland and famous throughout the world of rock-and-roll.
-The Agora's “WMMS Coffee Break Concerts” were legendary.
-They were broadcast live every Wednesday from 11 AM to noon featuring the hottest new local, national, and international acts.
+Traditions were born as “Monday Night Out at the Agora” became a weekly concert event in Cleveland.
+The Agora's “WMMS Coffee Break Concerts” were broadcast live every Wednesday from 11 AM to noon featuring the new local, national, and international acts.

 The Agora's expansion into national and international radio and television production in the 70s and ensuing prominence inspired the LoConti's to build 12 other Agora concert clubs throughout the U.S. for a total of 13 clubs and establish Buckeye Music Center 43 miles east of the Columbus Agora.
 Buckeye Lake Music Center was a nationally renowned outdoor festival facility which occupied 265 acres of land with a maximum festival capacity of 60,000.

 In 1979, further Agora expansion included record and film production.
 The Michael Stanley Band's live album, “Stage Pass”, was recorded there as well as Todd Rundgren's live double LP “Back to the Bars” in 1978.
 Bruce Springsteen and the E Street Band played their infamous WMMS 10th anniversary show there in August 1978.
 Bruce's live show was eventually released on December 23, 2014, and became a top selling album.
 Hank started a record label called Agora Records and released the fourth album by Virginia-based Artful Dodger and Clevland based bands like Wild Horses and BeauCoup.
 The film “One Trick Pony” starring Paul Simon and featuring The B52's was produced at the Cleveland Agora.

 The Agora received Columbia Records 1970 “Best Club in the Country” Award.
 In addition The Agora was nominated five years in a row for Billboard's “Best Club in the Country” Award and won this award in 1980.
 The Agora's President, Hank LoConti received Billboard's Steve Wolfe Memorial Award in 1979, presented to the individual who has contributed the most to the music entertainment industry throughout the year.